-Our student’s intellectual, emotional, social and physical development set the foundation of every thing we offer.
+Our student’s intellectual, emotional, social, and physical development set the foundation of everything we offer.
 In addition to our strong academic programs, we offer numerous opportunities for a well-rounded school experience.
-Athletics, fine arts, extracurricular clubs and organizations enrich student life and provide creative and physical outlets.
+At Hill School, we believe that involvement in athletics, fine arts, extracurricular clubs, and student organizations enriches student life and provides creative and physical outlets.

 Hill School’s precursor established:

 a tutorial service with a single teacher and a single student.

 Hill School incorporated as a for-profit private school, housed in a one room-facility on McCart Avenue in South Fort Worth.

 Continued enrollment growth prompts move to a converted house on Lubbock Street.

 Five new teachers hired; one still part of our faculty team.